 What is a Respect Club and why was it started?

-The club was started in 2014 to help address a major problem that's been around for way too long - the low level of respect in our society.
-More specifically, there are not enough strong people in the world who respect their job, others, and themselves the way they should - and because of this a myriad of symptoms of the problem exist - things like bullying, school underachievement, bullying, racism, violence, poverty, abuse, divorce, drug use, suicide, etc. As educators, our opinion is that we have a "Respect Crisis."
-Members of the high school Respect Club, with help from their adviser, develop and implement an annual plan to model, teach, encourage, and recognize respect every day in positive manner.
+The club was started by a school counselor to help address a major problem that's been around for way too long - the low level of respect in our society.
+The problem is that there are not enough people in the world who respect their job, others, and themselves the way they should - and because of this a myriad of symptoms of the problem exist - things like school underachievement, bullying, racism, violence, poverty, abuse, divorce, drug use, suicide, etc. As educators, our opinion is that we have a "Respect Crisis."
+The student leaders of the Respect Club, with help from their adviser, develop and implement an annual plan to model, teach, encourage, and recognize respect every day in positive manner.
 The goal is to have respect permeate every aspect of the operation of the school district.
 (We provide free suggestions for your plan.)
 The plan has four parts:

 1. How do we model respect?

 What is the plan for encouraging every faculty and staff member, as well as Respect Club student leaders, to model what respect for your job, others, and yourself looks like on a daily basis?
-(When every faculty and staff person puts in the effort to model respect daily, it makes it more likely that students will respect their job, others and themselves.)
+(When all of these people put in the effort to model respect daily, it makes it more likely that students will respect their job, others and themselves.)

 2. How do we teach respect?

 What is the quarterly or month by month plan for teaching students how to respect their job, others, and themselves in a fun way?
 What Respect Club assemblies or videos do we feel will be the most helpful for our students this year?

 3. How do we encourage respect?